igrek51/coop-pathfinder/README.md

 [![Local-Repair A\* path-finding algorithm simulation](http://img.youtube.com/vi/RVZFUfl6UFk/0.jpg)](http://www.youtube.com/watch?v=RVZFUfl6UFk "Local-Repair A\* path-finding algorithm simulation (click to play video)")

 ## How to build & run
-In order to run application, you only need JDK and Maven installed.
+In order to build and run application, you only need JDK 8 and Maven installed.
 ```
 $ cd coop-pathfinder
 $ mvn spring-boot:run